presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

          test.testEqual(first_message,fb_data["data"][0]["message"])
          test.testEqual(second_name,fb_data["data"][1]["from"]["name"])
       except:
-         print "first_message not defined, or fb_data was changed"
+         print "variable(s) not defined, fb_data was changed, or other error occurred"

 5. In the next few questions, you’ll build components and then a complete program that lets people play Hangman.
 Below is an image from the middle of a game...